 7 Reasons U.S. Marines Can’t Live Without Their Woobie

 The woobie is extremely lightweight due to the materials that it is constructed from.
 It can be stuffed into a pack, rolled up like a sleeping mat, or affixed to the top or bottom of your ruck.
-You can also attach it to your external molle webbing, which alleviates the need to take up valuable interior space.
 The dimensions of the poncho liner are usually 62 x 82 inches.
 This gives you a lot of coverage without incurring much additional weight.
-It doesn’t roll up to a super tight profile (12”x5”x5”) but the fact that it is so light makes it viable for any size backpack.
-The fact that the woobie is a bit fluffy, is what makes it incredibly comfortable as well as its ability to protect you from the elements.

-One of the intended uses for the woobie is as a lightweight, fair weather, sleeping bag.
-Keep in mind that It is better suited for use in temperatures above 40 °F. The ties or strings, at the corners of the poncho liner allow it to be tied to the grommets on the poncho.
+One of the intended uses for the woobie is a lightweight, fair weather, sleeping bag.
 Surprisingly, it provides ample warmth while adding protection from the weather.
 The fact that you can get so many versatile applications from your woobie and poncho make it a considerable choice above other sleeping bag options in fair weather situations.

-I prefer to have my woobie attached to me when I am inside my field-expedient shelter.
-But in a pinch, my poncho liner can be affixed as part of my shelter.
-Because of the poncho liner’s construction, it can protect me from damp weather and windy conditions; especially when coupled with my poncho.
+In a pinch, my poncho liner can be affixed as part of my shelter because of its construction, it can protect me from damp weather and windy conditions; especially when coupled with my poncho.
 When rain is not an issue, the poncho liner makes a great tarp or fly which can shield you from the sun, not to mention debris and critters falling from trees.
 Check out the Stone Mountain Emergency Shelter that is warm in any weather, waterproof, and windproof.

 A poncho liner can easily be fashioned into a stretcher.
 It’s just a matter of finding a couple of poles and folding your woobie around those 2 poles.
 Due to the poncho liner’s nylon and polyester materials, it can handle some serious weight.
-A stretcher is quite simple to make but you need to get some practice in now!
-Having your woobie with you will provide comfort, but having your woobie and skills may also save your loved-one’s life!
+Having your woobie with you will provide comfort, but having your woobie and skills may also save the life of a loved one!

 After all, this is a military issued piece of gear designed for military use.
 Due to the woobie’s various OD and camouflage patterns, it can be integrated into the environment to provide concealment when needed.
-You can wrap it around you and wear it like a garment or it can be used to cover exposed areas that need not be exposed.
-Think about it.
-It’s a large camouflaged blanket.
 If you are ever in need of concealment, you are only limited by your imagination if you have access to a woobie.

-Check out this full tutorial video for visual cues on the woobie and why it’d be great on your survival kit!
+Check out this full tutorial video for visual cues on the woobie and why it’d be great for your survival kit!

 At the moments following the end of my duty, I only looked to keeping my woobie as a keepsake.
 But as I maintained my preparedness and outdoor lifestyle, my woobie continued to be part of my standard kit whenever I was on the field.
-When I put up other equipment, against the versatility and comfort of the woobie, the woobie is in a league of its own.
+When I put up other equipment, the woobie is in a league of its own.
 I agree that there’s other more pertinent gear than a poncho liner.
 However, if you have the possibility of including it in your ruck, I certainly wouldn’t think twice.

 Do you also have a woobie?
-It’s amazing, isn’t it?
-If you have some thoughts on it or some stories to tell, talk with us down in the comment section below.
+If you have some stories to tell, talk with us down in the comment section below.

 Planning to camp this spring?
 Looking for tips on how to make your next outdoor experience a blast?
 Why don’t you try these 25 five badass camping hacks for size?

-Editor’s Note – This post was originally published in March 2017 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on March 19, 2017, and has been updated for quality and relevancy.